Obesity Prevention and Control Program

 Improving the Alaska Food System

 The program provides funding and leadership to the Alaska Food Policy Council (AFPC).
 Today, over 250 individuals from federal and state agencies, tribal entities, university programs, farmers, fisheries, and food systems businesses, participate in the AFPC.
 The intent of the AFPC is to provide recommendations and information regarding comprehensive policies that improve Alaska’s food system.

 Assessing the Weight Status of Students

-The program has partnered with the Anchorage, Matanuska Susitna Borough and Kenai Peninsula Borough school districts to collect and analyze student heights and weight to assess the weight status of the student population.
+The program has partnered with nine school districts to collect and analyze student heights and weight to assess the weight status of the student population.
 School district officials use the trends to increase awareness of the extent of weight problems to school and health personnel, community members, and policy makers.
 The trends also provide an evaluation measure of the effectiveness of school district wellness policies, practices, programs and efforts to improve school health.
 Use of student height and weight data has strengthened school district grant applications by clearly identifying need, target populations, and by providing an evaluation mechanism.
-This program is working with eight new school districts this year to monitor student weight status.
+Alaska Student Weight Status results for each district are available online.

 Increasing Public Access to Obesity Related Statistics